Dyslexia is something that I’ve heard about my entire adult life as a teacher. But my knowledge has been fairly superficial until now.

 The Neurological Component

 Studies have shown that the human brain is not actually wired to read.
 The brain is wired to learn to speak and understand spoken language.
-When we learn to read, we hijack those language areas and use them for reading.
+When we learn to read, we borrow those language areas and use them for reading.
 This is why speaking comes so naturally, without instruction, whereas reading is much more difficult.

 There are many famous scientists, composers, and artists who were dyslexic.